 I am currently a graduate student in the School of Mathematics at the Georgia Institute of Technology (GT).
-My advisors are Dr.’s Kenneth Brown (physics - Duke University), Andrew Cross (IBM), Evans Harrell (mathematical physics - School of Math, GT), Adam Meier (coding theory - GT Research Institute), and Prasad Tetali (coding theory - School of Math, GT).
-My research splits into two main projects: classical coding theory (Meier, Tetali) and quantum computation (Brown, Cross).
-I also have a couple of smaller projects related to machine learning.
+My advisors are Dr.’s Kenneth Brown (physics - Duke University), Evans Harrell (mathematical physics - School of Math, GT), and Adam Meier (coding theory - GT Research Institute).
+My research splits into two main projects: classical coding theory (Meier) and quantum computation (Brown).
 The icons at the bottom of the page also link to my email, LinkedIn, GitHub, and curriculum vitae.

 Past projects I have been involved with include the exact and numerical scientific computation of quantum invariants via knot theory and Feynman diagrams (Stavros Garoufalidis - School of Math, GT), path planning for autonomous robots (Sung Ha Kang - School of Math, GT), mathematical modeling of microelectromechanical systems (John Pelesko - Department of Mathematics, University of Delaware), reverse draining of magnetic thin films (John Pelesko - Department of Mathematics, University of Delaware), and particle physics models of primordial inflation (Qaisar Shafi - Bartol Research Institute, University of Delaware).

-On the classical side, I am the lead information theorist for IARPA's new Molecular Information Storage (MIST) initiative.
-This large-scale project spans several academic institutions and numerous (large and small) corporations.
+On the classical side, I am an information theorist for IARPA's new Molecular Information Storage (MIST) initiative.
+This large-scale project spans multiple academic institutions and corporations.
 My main task (Technical Area 3 - Operating System) is to model the errors inherent to Technical Areas 1 (Storage) and 2 (Retrieval) and develop an operating system that coordinates addressing, data compression, encoding, error-correction, and decoding in a manner that supports efficient random access at scale.
 Please see the link for more details.

 On the quantum side, I am mainly interested in the quantum error correction and its related quantum information theory.
-Specific interests include approximate error correction, all things color codes, double color codes, and the unitary decomposition problem.
+Specific interests include qudit codes, quantum cyclic (BCH and Reed-Solomon) codes, approximate error correction, color codes, double color codes, and the unitary decomposition problem.